Vote: Who is the 2025 Iowa High School Football Class A Preseason Player of the Year?

 Voting will end on Sunday, August 24 at 11:59 p.m.
 Pacific time.

-Here are the nominations for the Class A Iowa Preseason Player of the Year in 2025:
+Here are the nominations for the Class 8-Player Iowa Preseason Player of the Year in 2025:

 Editor’s Note: Our corresponding poll is intended to be fun, and we do not set limits on how many times a fan can vote during the competition.
 This poll is specifically for fans to vote on the nominees and in no way discredits any other players, coaches or teams that may not be mentioned in the poll.